GiacomoPorpiglia/Mida/README.md

     - We increase R by 1 if the move is quiet

 - Hash table size set to a default value of 64 MB (still have to make it customizable)

+# v2.1 Updates
+- Mate distance pruning
+- Late move pruning
+- Futility pruning
+- SEE (static exchange evaluation) for move ordering as well as pruning techniques
+- Fixed bug in history moves
+- Use of transposition table's evaluation also when we don't return it straight away, meaning we can use the stored eval instead of the NNUE eval of the position.
+We do this because the tt eval is more accurate, since it comes from a search and not a simple positional evaluation.

+# v2.0 Updates
+- Introducing NNUE evaluation
+- Delta pruning
+- Fixed bug in null move pruning

+# v1.2 Updates
+This version has its main updates in the search function.
+- Reverse futility pruning.
+- More aggressive null move pruning.

+# v1.1 updates
+The main updates in v1.1 are:

+* 10% increment in computed nodes per second.
+* New evaluation function (not in its parameters, but much more readable and easily changable).
+* Space evaluation and king on open flank.